vmware-tanzu/velero/site/docs/master/install-overview.md

 #### Don't configure a backup storage location during install

 If you need to install Velero without a default backup storage location (without specifying `--bucket` or `--provider`), the `--no-default-backup-location` flag is required for confirmation.

+#### Install an additional volume snapshot provider

+Velero supports using different providers for volume snapshots than for object storage -- for example, you can use AWS S3 for object storage, and Portworx for block volume snapshots.

+However, `velero install` only supports configuring a single matching provider for both object storage and volume snapshots.

+To use a different volume snapshot provider:

+1. Install the Velero server components by following the instructions for your **object storage** provider

+1. Add your volume snapshot provider's plugin to Velero (look in [your provider][0]'s documentation for the image name):

+    ```bash
+    velero plugin add <PLUGIN-IMAGE>
+    ```

+1. Add a volume snapshot location for your provider, following [your provider][0]'s documentation for configuration:

+    ```bash
+    velero snapshot-location create <NAME> \
+        --provider <PROVIDER-NAME> \
+        [--config <PROVIDER-CONFIG>]
+    ```

 #### Generate YAML only